Table of Contents

-That sounds about right, if a winery from Napa releases a Chardonnay under their own label it is going to sell for a minimum of $25.
-You can find an occasional brand wine from Napa for less, but winery wines sell for a premium.
+That sounds about right, if a winery from Napa releases a Chardonnay under its own label it is going to sell for a minimum of $25.
+You can find an occasional brand of wine from Napa for less, but winery wines sell for a premium.

-There are many scenarios as to how a TJ’s, Aldi, Costco, etc get their own label wine.
-There are companies that will make any wine, at whatever price you choose, there are wineries that sell-off leftover grapes, juice, or finished wine.
+There are many scenarios as to how TJ’s, Aldi, Costco, etc get their own labeled wine.
+There are companies that will make any wine, at whatever price you choose, there are wineries that sell off leftover grapes, juice, or finished wine.
 The Grand Reserve Lot 85 origin story can be just about anything, there are tons of options.

 This is just a guess, I have no first-hand insight, but I would think that somewhere along the supply chain this Trader Joe’s Chardonnay was produced by a legit Napa winery.
 Are these leftovers from a Chardonnay sold under their own label or is this a second line wine?
 I do not know, but I suspect this is a wine made by a well known Napa winery.